partylikeits1983/miden-tutorials/docs/src/rust-client/ephemeral_note_how_to.md

 ## Overview

-In this guide, we will explore how to leverage ephemeral notes on Miden to settle transactions faster than the blocktime.
-Ephemeral notes are essentially UTXOs that have not yet been fully committed into a block.
+In this guide, we will explore how to leverage unauthenticated notes on Miden to settle transactions faster than the blocktime.
+Unauthenticated notes are essentially UTXOs that have not yet been fully committed into a block.
 This feature allows the notes to be created and consumed within the same block.

 We construct a chain of transactions using the unauthenticated notes method on the transaction builder.
 Ephemeral notes are also referred to as "unauthenticated notes" or "erasable notes".
 We also demonstrate how a note can be serialized and deserialized, highlighting the ability to transfer notes between client instances for asset transfers that can be settled faster than the blocktime.